naratipud/ng-auth-sample/README.md

-# Sample authentication with Node.js and Angular
+# Sample authenticate with Angular and Node.js

+Demonstrate authentication with Angular and Node.js

 ## Stack

-- Angular with CLI
+- Angular
 - Node.js
 - MongoDB